Thumb Sucking Teeth

 Regular thumb sucking can cause problems with your child’s teeth, so it’s usually recommended that you try to stop your child sucking their thumb by the time they are five years old.

-See also Round Teeth
+See also Teeth Gap

 Thumb sucking has been linked to speech problems, dental problems, and changes in the roof of the mouth.